 The Uig Hotel Bar, Uig

 For a great pint and a nice hot meal, The Uig Hotel is recommended.
 The food is gorgeous and very reasonably priced; at the time of writing, a three-course Sunday meal costs £15.
 Specialities include Highland red deer, and the haddock and chips.
 Dogs are most welcome in the bar and there is a superb choice of whisky and wine to choose from.
 They are open for lunch and dinner all year around.
-Booking ahead is advised.
+Booking ahead is advised, as this is one of the best dog-friendly places to eat in Scotland.

 Why your dog will love it: This ambient pub is a friendly and relaxing spot to rest between walks.